Five Tips to Keep Your Summer Safe and Injury Free + SAVING LIVES WITH GUS: Fireworks Safety

 SAVING LIVES WITH GUS: Fireworks Safety

-With the 4th of July holiday week at hand, experts at Mayo Clinic are offering up some injury prevention tips on some of the most common reasons that send people to the emergency department this time of year.
+With the 4th of July holiday week coming up, experts at Mayo Clinic are offering up some injury prevention tips on some of the most common reasons that send people to the emergency department this time of year.

-- Never assume a camp or bonfire is completely out.
+• Never assume a campfire or bonfire is completely out.
 On more than one occasion, fire-happy campers have been known to dump gasoline or other extremely flammable liquids on fires that look like they are out or smoldering and ended up with third-degree burns.
 Children and adults make trips to the emergency room every summer after stepping into fire pits they thought were cool.

-- Use extra-sharp eyes when operating a motor vehicle on the water.
+• Be extra alert when operating a boat or personal watercraft.
 Watch out for other boaters, water-skiers and swimmers.
-Every year, patients are brought to the Emergency Department after getting tangled up in a boat propeller.
+Every year, patients are brought to the emergency department after getting tangled up in a boat propeller.
 And always wear a life jacket.

-Journalists: Sound bites with Dr. Jenkins are available in the downloads
+Journalists: The 'Saving Lives With Gus' video and sound bites with Dr. Jenkins are available in the downloads.

 Mayo Clinic trauma specialist Dr. Donald Jenkins says, as you might expect, staying safe comes down to planning ahead and using common sense.